Signs of a toxic relationship

 Lack of trust

-Trust is a core foundation to a good relationship, and it can take time to develop.
-Sometimes people carry trust issues from previous relationships that were dishonest, or it is projected from a sense of insecurity.
-If one person breaks the other person’s trust, this can also trigger ongoing issues in the relationship.
+Trust is a core foundation of a good relationship, and it can take time to develop.
+When trust is consistently absent or broken, it can create a toxic environment filled with doubt and anxiety.
 Do you worry or have feelings of doubt about the other person’s behaviour?
 Or are you being treated as though you are not trusted?
-This dynamic opens the gates for issues such as anxiety, conflict, secrecy or controlling behaviour.
-Open and honest communication is an important element to building trust, as well as allowing each other the freedom and space to make their own decisions.
+This lack of trust can stem from previous experiences, insecurity, or actual breaches of trust within the relationship.
+This dynamic can lead to issues such as anxiety, conflict, secrecy or controlling behaviour.
+Open and honest communication is an important element in building trust, as well as allowing each other the freedom and space to make our own decisions.

 No respect

 Disrespectful behaviour towards someone or a lack of respect for them is a toxic relationship trait.
-This can look like dismissing the other person’s values or opinions, being inconsiderate to their needs, or consistently putting you down or making fun of you.
+This can look like dismissing the other person’s values or opinions, being inconsiderate of their needs, or consistently putting them down or making fun of them.
 While you may not always see eye to eye on everything, healthy relationships mean we still try to be respectful of those differences.
-If you feel you are not treated as an equal, this is a sign of a lack of respect.
+If you feel you are not being treated as an equal, this is a sign of a lack of respect.

 Unhappiness

-Ultimately a healthy relationship is one that is fulfilling and evokes happiness.
+When unhappiness becomes the norm rather than the exception, it’s an indicator that something needs to change.
+Ultimately, a healthy relationship is fulfilling and evokes happiness.
 Your connection with this person should bring you happiness.
-You will have disagreements and arguments from time to time, but ultimately your relationship shouldn’t make you unhappy.
-If someone causes you prolonged stress, sadness, anger, or fear this is not a healthy relationship – it is toxic.
+You will have disagreements and arguments from time to time, but your relationship shouldn’t make you unhappy.
+If someone causes you prolonged stress, sadness, anger, or fear, this is not a healthy relationship – it is toxic.
 Consider what you are getting out of your relationship: How do you feel when you are spending time together?
-How do you feel in the lead up to seeing them?
+How do you feel in the lead-up to seeing them?
 How do you feel afterwards?
 A healthy and positive relationship will not cause unhappiness in these scenarios.

 If you are impacted by violence and abuse, contact 1800RESPECT.
 They are a free national domestic and family violence counselling, information and support service.